NO IDENTITY.NO BOUNDARIES.NO KILL SWITCH.

 INVISIBLE DELEGATION

 Agent A calls Agent B, which calls Agent C, which accesses your payment system.
 Nobody approved that chain.
-Nobody can see it.

 NO KILL SWITCH

-0%had dedicated agent credentials.
+0%have dedicated agent credentials.

 The gap between human identity and machine trust is not a feature request.
-It is a design flaw.

 | HUMAN USER | AI AGENT | |